graphics80/WAN_LAN_WLAN_Performance_Monitor/README.md

 Python script for a Raspberry Pi that measures network performance via the `eth0` and `wlan0` interfaces and stores the results in InfluxDB, ready to be visualized in Grafana.

 ## Features
-- Ping latency for multiple targets every minute (per interface)
+- Ping latency for multiple targets every 10 seconds (per interface)
 - Speedtest download/upload every 60 minutes (per interface) using the Speedtest CLI
 - Download-based bandwidth checks every 5 minutes for 5 MB, 50 MB, and 80 MB files (per interface)
 - HTTP end-to-end load tests with Locust (configurable targets/users, per interface)